 Before you start going through the lists of controversial speech topics, let's do a little background research so you understand what this type of speech is about.
-It will make choosing your topic much easier.
+It will make choosing your topic much easier and give you better results.

 The key word is controversial.